-Role of the Foreign Investment Review Board and decision-making

-The Foreign Investment Review Board (FIRB) is a non-statutory body that advises the Treasurer, or his or her delegate, in relation to foreign investment proposals.
-Because of this role, the approvals sought under the FI legislation are colloquially known as 'FIRB approvals', although the decision maker is actually the Treasurer or his or her delegate.
+Role of the Foreign Investment Review Board and decision-making The Foreign Investment Review Board (FIRB) is a non-statutory body that advises the Treasurer, or his or her delegate, in relation to foreign investment proposals.
+Because of this role, the approvals sought under the FI legislation are colloquially known as 'FIRB approvals' (properly called a 'no objection notice' (NON)), although the decision maker is actually the Treasurer or his or her delegate.